 So in an ongoing effort to keep trusting myself, I decided that my next apartment won’t have a couch or a living room.
 I’ll have a deck (with a picnic table), a kitchen, a dining room, and a bedroom with a futon that can fold into a couch if the situation ever calls for it.
 When I came to this conclusion, I was instantly so relieved.
 I took to Craigslist to find the perfect table.
 Not a table that I found on the street or bought because it was small enough to fit in the space I had available, but a table that was going to be given its own room.
 A table my friends would sit around and gossip and craft.
 A table I could write cards at if I wanted to, if I ever progress to the point where I am someone who has stamps.

 I found it!
 A 25 year old was selling the table he grew up eating at.
 I went and picked it up in a taxi van and now it is waiting in Jairus’s garage for me to move in my new apartment with it.
 It is solid and maple and gorgeous and has leaves that fold out at the sides and I will sit at it with some of you and I will sit at it alone and I’ll shoo the cats off of it and I’ll let it get too piled with papers.

-I am also looking forward to this table being a place where Nico, Theo, Isadora, and my other small friends can hang out with adults and overhear our conversations.
+I am also looking forward to this table being a place where my small friends can hang out with adults and overhear our conversations.
 Maybe they won’t understand them right away but I hope they enjoy themselves and feel included.
 If they prolong things by stalling, I’ll be really really happy.